diegopacheco/zig-playground/chars-strings-pocs/README.md

 4. You can return a buffer like [5]u8 as long the the caller is holding it (this is not ideal because how do you know the right size of the string, you will make it bigger and will be inneficient)

+Can I return a pointer to a buffer in function?
+NO.
+Because the functions live in the stack, when the function is over, stack is clean.

 ### Recipes(functions) on the POC

 * Slices (slices)